NotArb/Jupiter/ConfigDocs.md

 - `jito_tip_percent`: The percentage of the tip to be given to Jito (0-100%).
 - `min_pref_jito_tip`: The minimum preferred Jito tip.
 - `max_pref_jito_tip`: The maximum preferred Jito tip.
 - `jito_only`: Restrict this strategy to use only Jito transactions.
+(Ths will most likely be changed!)